Pierce Colpman

 About Pierce Colpman

 Pierce Colpman is an outgoing and adventurous student, born and raised in Victoria, British Columbia.
-Pierce moved from Victoria to Kingston to begin his undergraduate career in 2017 and has completed a specialized bachelor’s degree in Life Sciences.
-In Fall 2021, Pierce got accepted into the highly competitive Translational Medicine master’s program at Queen’s University, where he began the next chapter of his career.
+Pierce moved from Victoria to Kingston to begin his undergraduate career in 2017 and completed a specialized bachelor’s degree in Life Sciences.
+In Fall 2021, Pierce was accepted into the highly competitive Translational Medicine master’s program at Queen’s University, where he began the next chapter of his career.
 Pierce volunteered in a clinical setting as an emergency department volunteer at the Royal Jubilee Hospital, in Victoria, B.C., and with the Campus Observation Room in consultation with toxicologists from Hotel Dieu Hospital, in Kingston.
 These experiences provided Pierce with insight into health sciences, and he is excited to positively impact the people involved.

 Project: